 Another element to be assessed is the design of the long-neck bonnet, which is related to the thermal conductivity of the material, the thermal conductivity area, the surface heat dissipation coefficient and the heat dissipation area.
 It is calculated using an experimental method.

 As far as materials are concerned, manufacturers of cryogenic valves must take into account that the body of the device has to withstand temperature changes, and the possible expansion and contraction movements generated, avoiding deformation of its mounting.
 To this end, it should be noted that ferritic stainless steel can be used when the temperature is higher than -100 ℃ and austenitic stainless steel when it is lower.
 On the other hand, copper or aluminium alloys are used for small diameter, low pressure valves.

 Related article: How do You choose the perfect cryogenic equipment manufacturer?

 Cryogenic valves: types and differences

 Today, we can find various shapes and sizes of cryogenic valves, suitable for working at various pressure ranges.
-Some of the most common are ball, butterfly, relief and cryogenic solenoid valves.
+Some of the most common are ball, butterfly, relief and solenoid valves.
 In addition, they can be manual or automatic, which is indispensable in large systems.

 Cryogenic ball valves also include a polytetrafluoroethylene body.
 Their flow rate is therefore better than that of globe valves.
 They are also very efficient when a tight seal is required in systems.
 However, it should be noted that they can easily wear around the seals and the ball itself.
 Therefore, their application is recommended in systems with unrestricted flow paths.